dbt-labs/docs.getdbt.com/website/docs/docs/get-started/dbt-cloud-tips.md

 # dbt Cloud tips

-The Cloud IDE is fully equipped with keyboard shortcuts, features, and development tips to help you to work like a dbt Cloud power user!
-Use this Cloud IDE cheat sheet to help you save time and quickly reference.
+The Cloud IDE provides keyboard shortcuts, features, and development tips to help you work faster and be more productive.
+Use this Cloud IDE cheat sheet to help you quickly reference some common operations.

 ## Most popular